 The food industry is smartening up.
 With the help of the Internet of Things (IoT), food processors and suppliers are working together to reduce maintenance costs, uncover opportunities, influence productivity, and transparently track the supply chain.

-From craft beer and pasta, here are some ways equipment manufacturers are adopting IoT and how food processors are benefiting from those IoT capabilities.
+From craft beer to pasta, here are some ways equipment manufacturers are adopting IoT and how food processors are benefiting from those IoT capabilities.

 Reduce maintenance costs

 Most maintenance is reactive or preventive, but not predictive.
 By implementing remote equipment monitoring, you can predict issues before they happen, saving you time and money.

 CERTUSS is leading the way to data-driven predictive maintenance.
 As an equipment manufacturer, they have access to data from over 14,000 steam generators across the world.
 From these sources, CERTUSS remotely collects a huge amount of data every day via embedded SIM cards or wifi.
 The data points include temperature, flame signal, and steam pressure.